-- 1) to understand the pathophysioogy and means of diagnosis and treatment of various urological disorders and to appropliately diagnose, treat, and manage patients with these diseases. - 2) to learn gasless single-port surgery, which is one of the minimally-invasive surgeries and has been developed in our department. - 3) through basic research, to gain new findings which will lead to the improvement of oncological and functional outcomes of patients with urological diseases.
+- 1) to understand the pathophysioogy and means of diagnosis and treatment of various urological disorders and to appropliately diagnose, treat, and manage patients with these diseases by basic experiments or analysis of clinical data. - 2) to learn gasless single-port surgery, which is one of the minimally-invasive surgeries and has been developed in our department. - 3) through basic research, to gain new findings which will lead to the improvement of oncological and functional outcomes of patients with urological diseases.